Skip to main content Skip to main navigation menu Skip to site footer

 Results from a Hungarian qualitative study

-Formerly the journal received funding from the National Cultural Fund of Hungary, and the International Visegrad Fund as well.
+Formerly the journal received funding from Hungarian Academy of Sciences, the National Cultural Fund of Hungary, the International Visegrad Fund and the HUN-REN Centre as well.

 ELTE CS